 \subsubsection{Data}

-Peer reviewing data is generally scarce, given that the scientific communities do not always make all reviewing artifacts publicly available under openly accessible licenses, with some exceptions like \href{https://iclr.cc}{ICLR}.
-As some exceptions, the PeerRead \cite{kang-etal-2018-dataset} collection of data from various sources (e.g., ACL, ICRL) and CiteTracked \cite{Plank2019CiteTrackedAL} are published along with citation information.
-As a prime example of how larger-scale open publishing of raw peer reviewing data may work, \citet{dycke-etal-2023-nlpeer} recently published the NLPeer corpus based on ARR reviews, for which they explicitly obtained the consent of the respective actors involved.
+Peer reviewing data is scarce: few scientific communities publish reviewing artifacts at all, let alone under permissive licenses.
+Exceptions include PeerRead~\cite{kang-etal-2018-dataset}, which collects review data from various sources (e.g., ACL, ICRL), and CiteTracked~\cite{Plank2019CiteTrackedAL}, which also contains citation information.
+NLPeer~\cite{dycke-etal-2023-nlpeer}, a model for how larger-scale open publishing of raw peer reviewing data could work, uses a corpus of ARR reviews where the consent of the respective actors was explicitly obtained.

-For several tasks around peer review analyses, researchers have created annotated datasets.
-An overview of annotated and/ or task-specific datasets focusing on diverse aspects of peer review is provided in Table~\ref{tab:data_peer_reviewing}.
-Most recently, researchers focused on curating resources for supporting more complex tasks, like understanding the effect of peer review feedback on revisions of the manuscript~\cite{d2023aries} or on identifying the underlying attitudes that cause a specific criticism in peer review~\cite{purkayastha-etal-2023-exploring}.
+Several annotated datasets support tasks in peer review analysis, an overview of which is provided in Table~\ref{tab:data_peer_reviewing}.
+Recent curated resources have focused on complex tasks such as understanding the effect of peer review feedback on manuscript revisions~\cite{d2023aries} or identifying the attitudes underlying specific criticisms in reviews~\cite{purkayastha-etal-2023-exploring}.